goulchen/express_server/README.md

 cd wakeonlan_expressjs
 npm install
 ```
-### 2.3 generate a certificate and key with openssl
+### 2.3 generate a SSL certificate with openssl

-Then you need to create a certificate to allow secure communication over the internet.<br />
+In order to allow secure communication over the internet, you need to create a SSL certificate.<br />
 When you create your certificate, you will be prompted to input information about the origin of the certificate.<br />
 You can let everything blank except for local name that should match the DNS of the target server (www.example.com, localhost...), set it right otherwise curl will throw a certificate error.